-Keyboards and typing technology have come a long way over the past couple centuries.
+Keyboards and typing technology have come a long way over the past couple of centuries.
 The first typing devices were designed and patented in the 1700s while the first manufactured typing devices came about in the 1870s.
 These machines featured “blind typing” technology, where characters were printed on upside-down pages that remained unseen until completion.
 Since then, we have seen several updates in design, layout, technology, and function that are more efficient and user-friendly.
 The type-writer has changed shape dramatically over the years, eventually becoming electronic- then practically obsolete as we moved into the age of computers and the birth of the keyboard.
-The keyboard is the number one computer interface used around the world, and an integral object for many of us that most people take for granted.
+The keyboard is the number one computer interface used around the world and an integral object for many of us that most people take for granted.
 This paper will explore the history of typing, detailing the innovations across time that have accumulated into the definition of today’s standard for the ultimate typing experience.

 - Chapter One: Design – The Evolution of the Typewriter

 - Chapter Two: Design – The Development of the Computer Keyboard